MellyFinnese/Shadow-UEFI-Intel/README.md

 UEFI / firmware inspection toolkit that parses images, baselines modules, and uses an AI layer to flag suspicious changes for human review.
 Defensive intel only.

 ## Overview
-Shadow-UEFI-Intel streamlines firmware hygiene by combining deterministic parsing with an AI triage layer.
+Shadow-UEFI-Intel streamlines firmware hygiene by combining deterministic parsing with a layered triage stack.
 The toolkit ingests UEFI images, builds reproducible baselines of modules and configuration, and highlights drift so analysts can focus on high-impact anomalies rather than manual diffing.

 ## Core capabilities
 - **UEFI image parsing:** Extract and normalize firmware volumes, file systems, and drivers for repeatable analysis.
 - **Baseline generation:** Snapshot module hashes, metadata, and configuration knobs to form a trusted reference set.
-- **AI-assisted triage:** Prioritize changes by risk using a scoring model tuned for defensive use cases.
-- **Explainable diffs:** Produce human-readable reports that trace why a module was flagged.
+- **Heuristic triage:** Quickly label obvious anomalies (e.g., unsigned modules, unexpected volume insertions) with deterministic checks.
+- **Rule-based suspicion scoring:** Apply policy-driven weighting to changed modules and configurations so analysts get a sortable risk list.
+- **Explainable anomaly scoring:** Produce human-readable reasons and evidence links for every score to keep review transparent.
 - **Audit-friendly workflows:** Preserve evidence artifacts and timestamps to support review or escalation.

 ## Analysis workflow
 1. **Ingest**: Point the toolkit at a firmware image or physical dump and collect normalized artifacts.
 2. **Baseline**: Create or load a known-good profile for the platform or firmware version under review.
 3. **Compare**: Run the diff engine to surface module additions, removals, or mutations against the baseline.
-4. **Triage**: Let the AI layer prioritize suspicious changes and provide rationale for each finding.
+4. **Triage**: Run the heuristic or rule-based scoring to prioritize suspicious changes, keeping AI optional.
 5. **Report**: Export results for peer review or case tracking with links back to supporting evidence.

+## AI layer (optional)
+- **Purpose:** Take structured diff features and return ranked findings with analyst-friendly explanations.
+- **Toggle:** `--triage-mode heuristic|llm|off` keeps local heuristics as the default while allowing an LLM pass when configured.
+- **Flow:**
+  1. Generate a compact JSON summary of module, configuration, and policy deltas.
+  2. Submit the summary to a local model or external API.
+  3. Return the **Top 5 suspicious changes**, **why they matter**, and **what to verify next** in natural language.
+- **Isolation-friendly:** The LLM step is optional; air-gapped deployments can disable it without losing deterministic scoring.
+- **In-tool implementation:** The CLI `compare` command now accepts `--triage-mode` to emit heuristic scores or LLM-style analyst notes alongside the deterministic diff.

 ## Operating principles
 - **Defensive intelligence only:** All capabilities are scoped for detection, validation, and hardening workflows.